apigear-io/scheduler/README.md

 The scheduler reschedules the job to run at the next interval, if it is repeated or runs forever.
 If a job is scheduled in the past it will run immediately.

+This scheduler is inspired by Go-Cron (https://github.com/jasonlvhit/gocron).
+It is a great cron-scheduler but I wanted to have something more lean and no need for time and location support.
+Something which can be used to drive a world simulation.

 ## Installation

 ```bash